It's All Gravy

-"It's All Gravy" is a song by English rapper Romeo featuring vocals from American singer Christina Milian.
+"It's All Gravy" is a song by British rapper Romeo featuring vocals from American singer Christina Milian.
 Written by Romeo, StarGate, and Roger Russell, the track samples the keyboard riff from "Real Love", a 1992 song by R&B singer Mary J. Blige, so Audio Two, Mark Morales, and Mark C. Rooney are also credited as writers.
 In the song, Romeo sings about how he became famous while Milian provides the chorus vocals and ad libs.

 "It's All Gravy" was issued as the second single from Romeo's debut solo studio album, Solid Love (2002), on 28 October 2002.
 Upon its release, the song peaked at number nine on the UK Singles Chart early the following month, becoming Romeo's second and final top-40 hit as a solo act.
 The song also reached number 32 in Ireland and number 39 on the Eurochart Hot 100.
 A music video was made to promote the single, featuring Romeo and Milian performing and dancing to the song against a typical R&B backdrop.